kyv3/Perry-Phobos-pwned/README.md

 # Perry phobos src (latest)
 reason i posted this : steal my discord more!
-+ credits for kambing for giving me the src.
++ full credit to kambing because he sent it
 + also credits for rte for being cool

 # Building